 A Revolution in Missing Teeth

 The demand for immediate replacement teeth has led to a revolution in how we deal with missing teeth: the full-arch restoration.
-Also known as “implant supported dentures”, this innovative treatment allows Dr. Barabas or Dr. Barabas to combine implant technology with dentures to give our patients a new smile and a renewed outlook on life, all in one day!
+Also known as “implant supported dentures”, or “all-on-4”, this innovative treatment allows Drs.
+Paul A. Barabas or Daniel C. Barabas to combine implant technology with dentures to give our patients a new smile and a renewed outlook on life, all in one day!